 Credits — The team that worked on this guide

 Michael Hicks got his tech start in 2016, covering emerging tech like VR and self-driving cars before expanding to all things tech.
-When he's not gaming or reading SFF novels, he writes freelance for Android Central on everything from laptops to soundbars, home security to fitness watches.
+When he's not gaming or reading SFF novels, he writes for Android Central on everything from laptops to soundbars, home security to fitness watches.

 We may earn a commission for purchases using our links.
 Learn more.